Skip to content

 As the largest program in the federal budget, Social Security is an integral part of the nation’s fiscal picture and a vital economic lifeline for millions of recipients.
 However, the aging of the population is putting pressure on the program’s finances, leading to a rising imbalance between Social Security’s costs and revenues.
-Without reform, the combined Social Security trust funds will be depleted by 2034 and beneficiaries could see a 20 percent cut in their benefits in that year.
+Without reform, the combined Social Security trust funds will be depleted by 2035 and beneficiaries could see an automatic 17 percent cut in their benefits in that year.
 Fortunately, there are a range of solutions available to secure the program.
 Here, we examine the gap between the program’s revenues and outlays and evaluate how various policy options could close that gap.

 What Is the Social Security Funding Gap?

-To close the funding gap and sustain the program for the next 75 years, lawmakers would need to enact solutions equivalent to 1.3 percent of GDP in 2022, according to the Trustees.
-That projection is up from last year’s calculation of 1.2 percent of GDP.
+To close the funding gap and sustain the program for the next 75 years, lawmakers would need to enact solutions equivalent to 1.2 percent of GDP in 2024, according to the Trustees.
+That projection is down from last year’s calculation of 1.3 percent of GDP.
 Options to close the shortfall address both increasing revenues and reducing spending.
-Ideally, a combination of solutions would be enacted to close the gap in the trust fund and help its long-term sustainability.
+Ideally, a combination of solutions would be enacted to close the gap in the trust funds and help their long-term sustainability.

 Options to Increase Social Security Revenues